-until 2020 that assume GDP growth rates will only gradually recover to the values projected before the crisis and tax ratios will return to pre-crisis levels show that the budgetary strategy envisaged in the programme would be enough to decrease the debt-to-GDP ratio and to allow to reach a net asset position by 2020 (17).
+low level and the medium-term debt projections until 2020 that assume GDP growth rates will only gradually recover to the values projected before the crisis and tax ratios will return to pre-crisis levels show that the budgetary strategy envisaged in the programme would be enough to decrease the debt-to-GDP ratio and to allow to reach a net asset position by 2020 ().

 The January 2010 update of Bulgaria's convergence programme was submitted to the European Commission and the Council on 30 January 2010.
-It covers the period 2009-2012 (18) and was envisaging a frontloaded towards the beginning of the programme adjustment towards a targeted balanced headline budget.
+It covers the period 2009-2012 (30) and was envisaging a frontloaded adjustment towards a balanced headline budget.
 The mediumterm objective (MTO) for the budgetary position presented in the programme was a surplus of 1⁄2 percent of GDP in structural terms, which was to be achieved from 2010 onwards.
 The planned structural balance of almost 2% of GDP in 2010 was significantly larger than the MTO.
 However, the 2009 budget deficit estimation was revised with the April 2010 EDP notification, defining a new fiscal consolidation path from a lower starting point.
 The authorities already adopted a new anticrisis and fiscal consolidation package that is expected to bring the deficit below the reference value of 3% of GDP in 2010.
 It includes a broad range of measures on both the expenditure and the revenue side.
 Depending on their effectiveness and improvement of the macroeconomic environment, an increase of the VAT rates may also be considered later in the year.
 The fiscal target for 2011 remains unchanged and the government plans to achieve a balanced general government budget.

 In its April 2010 Opinion on the convergence programme, the Council summarised its assessment as follows: "The overall conclusion is that the programme's aim to maintain a sound budgetary position, reflected in planned general government balanced budgets, is considered adequate at the current economic juncture and in view of the need to contain the economy's external imbalances.
-The undertaken consolidation
+The undertaken consolidation measures and the strong political commitment to fiscal discipline are expected to partially compensate the risks stemming from the slightly favourable assumptions on growth and revenue collection.
+In the short- to medium-term the programme foresees ambitious structural reforms that aim to strengthen the sustainability of public finances and at the same time to underpin the economic recovery."

-The Council invited Bulgaria to (i) continue implementing strict fiscal policies and adopt further consolidation measures to achieve the programme target for 2010 with a view to sustaining the on-going adjustment in the external imbalances; and (ii) strengthen the efficiency of public spending by vigorously implementing the planned structural reforms in the area of public administration, healthcare, education.
+The Council invited Bulgaria to (i) continue implementing strict fiscal policies and adopt further consolidation measures to achieve the programme target for 2010 with a view to sustaining the on-going adjustment in the external imbalances; and (ii) strengthen the efficiency of public spending by vigorously implementing the planned structural reforms in the area of public administration, healthcare and education.